FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 #### Response:

-The response returns all roles assigned to the user
+The response returns all roles assigned to the user.

 ```json
 {